Controllability of Networked Sampled-data Systems: Sampled-data systems with special topologies

 \subsection{Trees}

 Consider a networked sampled-data system where the topology is a directed tree.
+For example, a tree networked sampled-data system with six nodes is shown in Fig. \ref{fig:tree}, where nodes $1,2,5$ are under control.
 The topology matrix can be written in lower triangular form with all the elements on the diagonal being zero.
 Then it is obvious that all the eigenvalues of the topology matrix are zero.
 Denote

-For example, a tree networked sampled-data system with six nodes is shown in Fig. \ref{fig:tree}, where nodes $1,2,5$ are under control.
-Note that a chain-network is a tree-network with only one leaf, and a star-network is also a tree-network, composed of one root node and multiple one-layer leaf nodes.
+It is easy to find that $0\notin\Phi_s$, for $e^{Ah}$ is always nonsingular with arbitrary $A$ and $h$.
+Therefore, the controllability conditions derived from the PBH rank condition become necessary and sufficient for systems with tree structures.
+Note that a chain network is a tree network with only one leaf, and a star network is also a tree network, composed of one root node and multiple leaf nodes.
 Examples of networked sampled-data systems with chain and star topology are shown in Fig. \ref{fig:chain} and Fig. \ref{fig:star}, respectively.
-The controllability of networked sampled-data systems with these two types of topologies are analyzed as follows.
+The controllability of networked sampled-data systems with these two types of topologies is analyzed as follows.